I gave all my boys pyjamas for Christmas last year. Unfortunately, they all shrunk and now the pyjama bottoms only reach mid-shin.

-Wool tends to ‘felt’ when it is washed at the wrong temperature or it is agitated too much in the washing machine.
-That is why there is often a special hand wash cycle for woollens.
+Wool tends to ‘felt’ when it is washed at the wrong temperature or agitated too much.
+That's why there is often a special hand wash cycle for woolens.

-The fibres present in cotton, linen and synthetics can ‘relax’ when they get wet causing shrinkage when they dry.
+The fibers present in cotton, linen and synthetics can ‘relax’ when they get wet, causing shrinkage when they dry.

 Other ways that clothing can shrink is by excessive movement in a washing drum or due to the heat in a tumble dryer.
-The tension within the fibres is loosened and the original shape is lost.
+The tension within the fibers is loosened, and the original shape is lost.

 Fortunately, there are ways to unshrink clothes that have changed shape through washing and/or drying.